by Jonas E. Alexis

 So, the anti-Zionist movement in Europe in 2014 was basically a reaction to Israel slaughtering Palestinian men, women, and children and destroying infrastructures in Gaza.

 But has the promiscuous argument for anti-Zionism changed over the years?
 Have Zionist writers tried to polish their ideas a little in order to make them reasonable?
 The answer is impossible because Zionism and practical reason are incompatible.
 If you do not think so, then follow the thinking of former chief rabbi Jonathan Sacks of England:

 “Criticism of the Israeli government is not anti-Semitic.
 Nor is the BDS movement inherently anti-Semitic.
 Many of its supporters have a genuine concern for human rights.
 It is, though, a front for the new anti-Semitism, an unholy alliance of radical Islamism and the political left.”

 The logic simply doesn’t follow.
 Let us try this again.
 Criticism of Israel, according to Sacks, is not anti-Semitic, which is true.
 The BDS movement is in no way anti-Semitic, and that again is true.
 But it “is a front for the new anti-Semitism”?
 Does that make any logical sense at all?
 Would any serious logician accept the conclusion of those premises as true?
 Or is the conclusion patently and logically invalid?

-There is no way for Sacks to put those premises and conclusion together.
-The only reason he is able to blend them because he is operating in a system that is ontologically irrational and contradictory.
+There is no way for Sacks to put those premises and conclusions together.
+The only reason he is able to blend them is that he is operating in a system that is ontologically irrational and contradictory.

 But this patent nonsense does not stop there at all.
 In fact, Sacks struggles mightily to come up with a rational definition of anti-Semitism.
 “What then is anti-Semitism?,” he asks.
 “It is not a coherent set of beliefs but a set of contradictions.”
 If that isn’t bad enough, Sacks proceeds to say: